DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 - 90 mins - prompting and manual coding
 - 90 mins - refining, reviewing and testing
 ---

+## The experience of the model and tooling
+Overall very pleasant and trouble free, specifically:

+### The Kilo experience
+At home, I mostly use a Mac for developing (approx 90% of my time).
+At work, I'm 100% Windows.
+The reason I mention this is the experience has been different between Window and Mac, even when using Visual Studio Code and Copilot.

+I've used Kilo previously and after this project, I'm starting to favour it over both Cursor and Copilot.
+As Cursor is a fork of Visual Studio code, thanks to Microsoft Licensing agreements, you cannot use C# Dev Kit which prevent debugging.
+C# Dev Kit has to run in native Visual Studio code and not any of the forks.
+This makes Cursor a pain to debug and run your application.
+Another concern I have with Cursor is the extension market place but being vetted to the same standards of Microsoft's.
+This incident of a [Cursor IDE Malware Extension Compromise in $500k Crypto Heist](https://snyk.io/blog/cursor-ide-malware-extension-compromise-in-usd500k-crypto-heist/) has me being extra vigilant.

+Copilot (mostly on Windows) randomly stops mid applying mid way through, files are often not saved or get truncated.
+The most annoying thing is on Windows I get files that are "stuck" on Accept/Reject of the change.
+I see on Microsoft's Developer Community feedback forums that I'm not alone with these frustrations.

+Kilo has not yet borked a single apply and always completes its task.
+Being an extension in native Visual Studio Code makes it seamless.
+Kilo might not complete all tasks but it will explain why and the next steps to continue.

+### The xAI: Grok Code Fast 1 model
+I've used various other models over the last year (OpenAI ChatGPT models, Claude 3.5, 4.7 and Sonnet 7).
+Honestly, xAI: Grok Code Fast 1 is up there in terms of output quality but the most noticeable benefit is the speed.
+It's far quicker than all the modern, larger context models, but maybe not quiet as "intelligent"?
+It's hard to quantify the intelligence but it didn't always produce the cleanest or up to date code.
+It can end up doubling up on dependencies and implementations.
+I noticed this mainly on DTOs and Classes etc..
+This is why reviewing the output is so important to avoid code duplications and smells.
+A slight manual tweak or another prompt soon corrected this though.
+I can be opinioned on my project style at times so this does cause some annoyance.

+Another thing I've experienced with all models but more so with xAI: Grok Code Fast 1 model is broken EF Core queries.
+Often doing projections where it's not possible translate.

+Overall though, it's effective, cost efficient and well worth experimenting with.

 ## End UI/UX Result
+The end result of the application is fully functional and in my view and nice modern visual feel for the UI and Ux.
+Here's some screenshots of the features and back-end analytics.

 ### Main user experience
   ![Map showing locations marked by users](/images/Example-Session.png)
   ### Completed Analytics